 1. Explain the Valuable Role They Play in Society

-2. TEACH Not Tell
+2. Teach Not Tell

-Odds are that you’ll end up hiring at least some employees that have never worked in a poultry house before.
-AND even if they have worked on a poultry farm in the past, they haven’t worked on your poultry farm.
+Odds are that you’ll end up hiring at least some employees who have never worked in a poultry house before.
+And even if they have worked on a poultry farm in the past, they haven’t worked on your poultry farm.
 So, growers must learn to be teachers.
 Rather than merely telling them your expectations and how to properly perform the necessary tasks, teach them.
 Perform the task yourself and have them watch you.
 Model exactly how you expect each step of the process to be done.
 Work with them on a continuing basis to make sure that they understand your thoughts and system.
 If workers are trying their best and still completing tasks incorrectly, then it falls back on the grower to do a better job of teaching not telling.

 3. Incentivize and Invest